CoreyMcNeal/JavaRPG/README.md

 ## Java RPG (Command Line)

-Project is a RPG game manipulated by the command line in order to make changes.
+Project is a RPG game manipulated by the command line.
 Making this project has helped in understanding the underlying concepts of OOP, and how objects interact with each other.

 ***Future***
 - Armor/Shield system needs to be fleshed out more.